kinnison/rust-workshop/session-03.md

 - Sometimes you don't want to write code because there'll be a library already written which will do what you need.
 - But it can be a pain to find and to know what you then need to do to use it.
-- There are some tricks to using crates.io and docs.rs to work it all out.
+- There are some tricks to using `crates.io` and `docs.rs` to work it all out.
 - Cue a demonstration...

 ???

-For this case, we're going to go through the process of learning how to do a very simple regular expression program, finding external crates, and using them to great effect.
+For this case, we're going to go through the process of learning how to do a very simple curl type program, finding external crates, and using them to great effect.

-Find `Regex` on `crates.io`, show `docs.rs` for how to use, notice `lazy_static` on the readme, investigate that and then make a program using both of them, referring to the documentation heavily.
+Find `reqwest` and use the blocking API to fetch a URL and print it out.

 ---